Galgamins/QWEST/README.md

 - [Quick Loot](http://prntscr.com/10eh3rd).
 Enabled by default, it adds a little box showing the inventory of whatever container or corpse that you're currently looking at, so you know what's inside without opening it.
 If you do not want that, simply untick the mod.
 (It's under the "Quality of Life" Separator in MO2)

-- [Gamepad Guide](http://prntscr.com/xb9op3).
+-Gamepad Guide.
 Disabled by default, ask for the Gamepad guide in the community server (not Wabbajack's) if you want the details on how to use a controller with QWEST!

 ## How to start up QWEST!

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

-Upon pressing New Game, you will spawn on the walls of Helgen burning down.
-Use your mouse to manually click away the pop-ups. **DO NOT PRESS ENTER**.
-Once all the messages on the top left corner of the screen are gone, set the MCMs as instructed below. **Use your mouse and do not press enter until you are done with MCM's +otherwise you will break stuff.**
+Upon pressing New Game, you will spawn in a room and go into character creation.
+After creating a character, wait until all of the messages in the top left corner of the screen finish loading.
+Adjust the mcms as described in the In-Game MCM option section.
+Please note that after creating your character, you cannot change your race or gender midgame- doing so will break things!

-If you press enter, you will be teleported to a location where you will be able to personalize your character.
-After confirming your character, never use showracemenu to change its race or sex; you will then be able to start the game.
-If you want to customize the MCMs or need some more time to setup Skyrim Unbound, you can use the "Stay there" option.

-Do NOT Select a NON DRAGONBORN OPTION within Skyrim Unbound!
-Doing so will result in broken questlines!
-You cannot escape your destiny!
+After character creation and MCM setup, you are free to explore the room.
+Take a look around at the containers and whatever is on the table, they may be useful for your adventures.
+When you have finished examining the room, talk to the little dragon next to the door to select a start of your choice, then go through the door to begin your QWEST!

 ## Updating